 And that brings us to the here and now.

 My goal with this site and my business is to be real and fun and offer you expert ideas and designs to document your life with style, fun and ease.
+It also now includes cardmaking, which I am personally having way too much fun with.

 Your life doesn’t have to be a Pinterest dream either in order to be documented well.